jhallen/exorsim/doc/mdos-intro.md

 <h4>EDIT commands:</h4>

 <p>$ means hit ESC key.
-It is possible to give several commands before
+It is possible to give several commands separated
-hitting the final ESC.</p>
+with ESC before hitting the final ESC.</p>

 <dl>
 <dt>[-]nnP$$<dd>Remove lines from the buffer and append them to the output file.